vechain/nft-registry/README.md

 The NFT registry is a repository of known NFT contracts with meta information that may not available on the chain.
 Adding Tokens or suggesting changes can be done thru Pull Requests.
 The original list was created from Milos at [vnft-tools.com](https://vnft-tools.com/).
-The repository was is structural based on the official [token registry](https://github.com/vechain/token-registry)
+The repository is structural based on the official [token registry](https://github.com/vechain/token-registry)

 ## Requirements